Doctor of Philosophy candidate

 “My ultimate goal for my PhD research is to generate a framework to optimise the trade-off between privacy and accuracy to help users achieve good accuracy while maintaining the privacy of the data.”

-Waruni’s primary PhD supervisor is Associate Professor Roopak Sinha from the AUT Software Engineering Research Laboratory, which is part of AUT’s School of Engineering, Computer and Mathematical Sciences.
+Waruni’s primary PhD supervisor is Associate Professor Roopak Sinha from the AUT Software Engineering Research Centre, which is part of AUT’s School of Engineering, Computer and Mathematical Sciences.
 Her secondary supervisors are Professor Edmund Lai and Dr Asif Naeem.

 An easy decision